 How The Program Works

-Note: If you don’t want to attend our events by yourself, you can book an appointment with a mentor navigator to join you when in-person events resume.
+Note: If you don’t want to attend events by yourself, you can book an appointment with a mentor navigator to join you when in-person events resume.

 Considerations & Exceptions